-During the first quarter of 2022, approximately \$8,900 was spent from this activity for costs associated with Site 5 and some Settlement Funds projects.
+During the fourth quarter of 2022, approximately \$13,000 was spent from this activity for costs associated with Site 5.
 In accordance with Partial Action Plan S-2, the remaining 130 Liberty Deconstruction activity funds will be used for costs associated with 130 Liberty Street property maintenance, utilities, and Site 5 development costs.
 These funds will also be used to supplement active 130 Liberty "Settlement Funds" projects to insure they have the necessary funds to complete the projects.

-On February 11, 2021, the LMDC and Port Authority of New York and New Jersey (PANYNJ) Boards of Directors approved the Conditional Designation of the Site 5 development team led by Silverstein Properties Inc. and Brookfield Properties.
-A term sheet has been executed and efforts shifted towards updating the environmental review and modifying the General Project Plan.
-An Initial Planning and Review Agreement is being developed which will require Board approval later this year.
+On February 11, 2021, the LMDC and Port Authority of New York and New Jersey (PANYNJ) Boards of Directors approved the Conditional Designation of the Site 5 development team led by Silverstein Properties Inc. and Brookfield Properties and a term sheet has been executed.
+Modifications to the General Project Plan that would allow for mixed use development on the site and the environmental determination that the project will have no significant environmental impacts were approved by the LMDC Board in April 2022 after extensive public involvement in the process and consideration of public input.

 Pursuant to the WTC Plan, LMDC acquired and cleared real property identified in the General Project Plan as 130 Liberty Street, the site of the former Deutsche Bank building that had been irrevocably damaged in the 9/11 terrorist attacks.
 LMDC also acquired 140 Liberty Street and 155 Cedar Street.
-LMDC never intended to retain long-term ownership of 130 and 140Liberty Street or 155 Cedar Street, as it has always been LMDC's intention to transfer ownership of these holdings, referred to as the Southern Site, to the PANYNJ in exchange for the PANYNJ owned property that was used for the World Trade Center Memorial, Memorial Museum and a Performing Arts Center.
+LMDC never intended to retain long-term ownership of 130 and 140 Liberty Street or 155 Cedar Street, as it has always been LMDC's intention to transfer ownership of these holdings, referred to as the Southern Site, to the PANYNJ in exchange for the PANYNJ owned property that was used for the World Trade Center Memorial, Memorial Museum and a Performing Arts Center.
 Ownership of 140 Liberty Street and 155 Cedar Street transferred to the PANYNJ in 2018 in accordance with previously established plans and agreements.
-These property transfers are addressed in the 2007 General Project plan, which has since been amended (in April 2022) to accommodate a residential component on this site, and other related redevelopment agreements.
-At present, the northern portion of the 130 Liberty Street site is being used by the PANYNJ while the southern-most portion serves as a public plaza on a temporary basis until the property is turned over for development.
+These property transfers are addressed in the 2007 General Project Plan, which was amended in April 2022 to accommodate a residential component on this site, and modified again in July 2022 to override certain provisions of local zoning in connection with the Proposed Project and other related redevelopment agreements.
+The public review and comment period related to the most recent proposed modifications to the General Project Plan ended on October 17, 2022.
+LMDC, PANYNJ, State and City officials and the Designated Developer continue trying to determine if and how the number of affordable units can be increased within the planned development.

+At present, the northern portion of the 130 Liberty Street site which had been used by the PANYNJ is in process of being cleared in advance of the planned development while the southern-most portion continues to serve as a public plaza until it has to be cleared for development.
 Oversight and maintenance of the temporary plaza is the responsibility of the Alliance for Downtown New York through agreements with LMDC.
 Tables, chairs, benches and various plantings have been placed on the plaza portion of the site for public use benefitting residents, workers and visitors to the area.
-This space will remain open to the public until the property is turned over to the developer.
+This space has been used for various public events including recent lower Manhattan High School graduation ceremonies.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 0 1/1